Joshua-Wood39/QuasiRPG/README.md

 [JS]-Story/Adventure (text): 3 stories to mini-Boss, and 3 stories to Big Boss
         -3 stories = 1 story/ 1 riddle/ 1 story
+                Story: Decision hinge determines riddle?
+                Riddle: Riddles provide hints for the Big Bosses depending on how you solve it.

 [ ]-there will be sprites/placeholders